anjalisilva/mixMVPLN/README.md

 is because the method evaluates the expected complete-data log-likelihood with respect to the posterior distribution of the latent variables at every iteration of the EM algorithm.
-Starting values (argument: initMethod) and the number of iterations for each MCMC chain (argument: nInitIterations) play an important role in the successful operation of this algorithm.
+Starting values (argument: initMethod) and the number of iterations for each MCMC chain (argument: nIterations) play an important role in the successful operation of this algorithm.

 #### 2. Method based on variational Gaussian approximations (VGAs)